OpenScienceLabs/grant-proposals/psf_proposal_SciCookie_2.md

   wants to create a Python package.

   With this grant, we plan to contract 4 people from our current group of collaborators in OSL.
-Yurely Camacho and Anavelyz Perez are recently graduated in statistics, they live in Merida-Venezuela, and they are enthusiastic about open science and programming languages like Python.
+The main two developers are Yurely Camacho and Anavelyz Perez based in Merida-Venezuela, recently graduated in statistics and they are enthusiastic about open science and programming languages like Python.
 They contributed to the translation of the documentation at Spanish of the library scikit-learn.
-Other person responsible of Project management and one Developer Senior for Review and quality assurance.
+Additionaly, a project manager and one Senior developer that will perform the review and quality assurance will be contracted.

   They will also be accompanied and mentored mainly by Ivan Ogasawara, a member of the Open Science Labs steering council.
 He has been chair of